Claire-Potter/Disney-Star/README.md

 ![Disney colour palette used for site design](https://github.com/Claire-Potter/Disney-Star/blob/master/read-me-content/read-me-images/disney-palette.PNG)

 I prefer a clean and simple design rather than busy.
 I wanted to create a space in which the Disney images could really speak for themselves.
 All images were chosen specifically for the sections they were added to and those used with questions were aligned to the question content.
-Where possible they are all formatted to have a dark blue border with a border-radious of 5%.
+Where possible they are all formatted to have a dark blue border with a border-radius of 5%.
 The width of the various page sections was aligned over both pages and adjusted per screen size.
 The font was set as default Satisfy for headings, as this has a very Disney look about it  and as Raleway for text as this was a suggested pairing, with Sans serif as a backup for both.
 It was important to create a fluid feeling across the site pages to provide continuity.
 The quiz page itself generates the various quiz questions in the same format.

 ![Disney Green ](https://github.com/Claire-Potter/Disney-Star/blob/master/read-me-content/read-me-images/disney-green.PNG)